 Is it possible to find a mattress that isn’t loaded up with questionable chemicals?
 The good news is yes.
 The bad news?
 The shopping process isn’t exactly straightforward.

-Because there’s zero regulation when it comes to what counts as an “organic” or “natural” mattress, you’ll have to do some homework before handing over your credit card if you want to find the best mattress in 2019.
+Because there’s zero regulation when it comes to what counts as an “organic” or “natural” mattress, you’ll have to do some homework before handing over your credit card if you want to find the best mattress of 2019.
 If a mattress manufacturer makes green claims, dig a little deeper to find out exactly how their products are made.